lassebunk/gretel-trails/README.md

 # Gretel::Trails

+Gretel::Trails makes it possible to set [Gretel](https://github.com/lassebunk/gretel) breadcrumb trails via the URL – `params[:trail]`.
+This makes it possible to link back to a different breadcrumb trail than the one specified in your breadcrumb, for example if you have a store with products that have a default parent to their category, but when visiting from the reviews section, you want to link back to the reviews instead.

-Gretel::Trails makes it easy to hide [Gretel](https://github.com/lassebunk/gretel) breadcrumb trails from the user, so they don't see them in URLs when navigating your site.
+You can also hide trails from the user using the `:hidden` strategy, so they don't see them in URLs when navigating your site.
+See below for more info.

 ## Installation